- Run by North East Quality Observatory Service (NEQOS) based at Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust.

 Interactive data visualisation (DV) tools are increasingly being used by NHS clinicians.
 These tools can pull together information from multiple data sources and allow the user to choose their graphical outputs.
 They can be used with real-time operational data to identify how quality of care could be improved.

 The NEQOS provides a quality measurement service to NHS organisations across the North East region and beyond.
 It produces high-quality reports to inform clinicians about areas of health care quality that they might need to address and to help them track improvements over time.
-This project will look at whether more bespoke DV or other data interfaces may be more in line with clinician requirements.
+This project looked at whether more bespoke DV or other data interfaces may be more in line with clinician requirements.

 You might also like...